-All shareholders can attend the meeting as a guest by logging in online at https://web.lumiagm.com/463355766, selecting "I am a guest" and completing the required form.
+All shareholders can attend the meeting as a guest by logging in online at https://meetings.lumiconnect.com/400-721-717-912, selecting "I am a guest" and completing the required form.
 If you attend the meeting as a guest, you will not be permitted to vote during the meeting.
+Guests have an opportunity to ask questions during the live question and answer session held following the formal meeting.